felipemaiapolo/detectshift/README.md

 <a name="1.1"></a>
 ### 1.1\.
 Installing and loading package

-You can install our package running the one of the following commands on terminal
+You can install our package by running the one of the following commands on the terminal

 ``` :sh
 $ pip install detectshift